How to Keep Pine Trees Healthy

 While a good choice for some properties, the Eastern White Pine is not without its own potential problems.
 Many of these issues can be addressed and even prevented by understanding its characteristics and habits.

-We often find mature pines on properties in Lancaster, Lebanon, York, and Harrisburg, PA that are declining or creating maintenance issues for their property owners.
-If you are considering this plant for your property or have moved to a location with them present, following these tips could help to improve the health and appearance of your pines.
+We often find mature pines on properties that are declining or creating maintenance issues for their property owners.
+If you are considering this plant for your property or have moved to a location with them present, read on!
+By following these tips, you will help to improve the health and appearance of your pines.

 1) Select a good pine tree

 Your pine trees should have one central leader that all main branches radiate from.
 If you purchase a plant, be careful to not choose one with co-dominant leaders.
-This will make your tree grow wider at its top and the place where the 2 branches meet will be a structurally weak spot, prone to splitting.
+This will make your tree grow wider at its top.
+In addition, the place where the 2 branches meet will be a structurally weak spot, prone to splitting.